 The Money Factor

 The perfect home could feel right in virtually all senses, but if you know that you’re paying more than you can afford for it, then you won’t feel comfortable.
 Before you begin your search, come up with a figure for how much you can afford to spend — and then be sure to stick to it, whatever you do.
 You’ll also want to work with a company such as Altrua Financial so that you’re getting the best mortgage rate.
+Do yourself a favor and find out roughly what your utility bill will look like.
+You can cut on a lot of costs by researching different electricity companies.
+You have the Power to Choose who your provider should be.
+Choosing a company whose rates fit your budget will ease a lot of stress and make saying yes to your dream home much easier.
 Of all the things that can cause a person to regret purchasing their home, none are as common as the money factor, so don’t take any chances.

 Trust Your Gut